department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 {% include storybook-preview.html story="components-va-file-input--default" link_text="va-file-input" %}

-Use the File input component along with the following content above it:
+Use the File input component along with the following content preceding it:

 - Header
 - Instructions on what file(s) to upload